kermitt2/grobid/doc/Evaluation-against-a-PubMedCentral-set.md

 ## Evaluation results

-The evaluation provides precision, recall and f-score for the different fields in the header and bibliographical references (structures of the body arriving soon!).
+The evaluation provides precision, recall and f-score for the different fields in the header and bibliographical references.
 In addition, the scores are also computed at *instance* level, which means at the level of a complete header or complete citation.

+An experimental evaluation for the structures of the full text body is also proposed.
+This is not reliable in the current state, because most of the annotations of the full texts in PudMed Central are not uniform.
+For instance, the numbering of the section header is sometime included in the section header annotation, sometime not.
+The PubMed Central annotations will need to be standardized as a pre-process for a meaningful evaluation, which is a task planned in the next releases.

 ## Matching techniques